ucsd-ccbb/visJS2jupyter/README.md

 # visJS2jupyter

+Please note this tool is no longer actively maintained.
+Users may find ipycytoscape to be a good alternative https://github.com/cytoscape/ipycytoscape

 visJS2jupyter is a tool to bring the interactivity of networks created with vis.js into jupyter notebook cells, authored by members of the [UCSD Center for Computational Biology & Bioinformatics](http://compbio.ucsd.edu)

 There's also an option to get the output in a format compatible with Zeppelin notebook, ready to save as a standalone HTML file, or code to embed in your own HTML.

 For full documentation of the tool, see https://ucsd-ccbb.github.io/visJS2jupyter/

-Please note this tool is no longer actively maintained.
-Users may ipycytoscape to be a good alternative https://github.com/cytoscape/ipycytoscape

 #### Please cite our accompanying paper:
 Rosenthal, S. B., Len, J., Webster, M., Gary, A., Birmingham, A., & Fisch, K. M. (2017).
 Interactive network visualization in Jupyter notebooks: visJS2jupyter.
 Bioinformatics.